NdR91/NdR-TabletUI-old-/README.md

 ```
 Those values are highly used on the UI code.

+### Automation

+Now, we need to set our two Themes to be used by HomeAssistant as Light and Dark themes.
+To do this, we have two options.

+The first one, is supported only by Browser with dark mode detection:
+    - Go to Developer Tools;
+    - Select Services
+    - Find the service called ```frontend.set_theme```
+    - Insert the followinf data:
+    ```name: Clear #or the name of your theme
+        mode: light```

-The way how to use those two themes, is well explained by @N-l1 on his thread of [SoftUI](https://github.com/N-l1/lovelace-soft-ui).
+The way how to use those two themes, is also well explained by @N-l1 on his thread of [SoftUI](https://github.com/N-l1/lovelace-soft-ui).